The Colors of Ices: Measuring ice column density through photometry: Data

 We downloaded all spectra of star-forming regions and dark clouds from the JWST archive as of June 2025.
 We include in our analysis only spectra that cover at least the range 1.6 to 4.8 \um, as we need both the short wavelengths for extinction measurements and the long wavelengths for ices.
 These include those obtained with the PRISM grating, which is low-resolution and covers the full wavelength range from 1-5 $\um$, and sources observed with both the G235M and G395M gratings, allowing us to construct synthetic photometry in both the short (F182M and F212N) and long (F405N, F410M, and F466N) bands.

 We include spectra from three programs that were immediately useful and comparable to our data: projects 1186, 3222, and 5804.
 These spectra come from highly embedded protostars that have strong infrared excesses (program HEFE looking at protostars in Orion, project 5804) and from stars behind clouds (project 3222 observing stars behind IRAS 16293 and project 1186 targeting stars in Serpens).
-The data from 3222 do not always fully cover the F182M band used for extinction measurement because of a chip gap; we interpolate across this gap using a Gaussian filter with width 10 pixels if fewer than 20\% of the pixels are blank.
-We flagged out any spectra with a larger gap or bad data overlapping with the required filters, and we visually excluded those with apparently low signal-to-noise in the spectra (most of these spectra have many negative pixels, indicating no significant detection).
+The data from 3222 do not always fully cover the F182M band used for extinction measurement because of a chip gap (i.e., the full spectrum is not always measured with high-resolution gratings because part of the spectrum is dispersed off the detector); we interpolate across this gap using a Gaussian filter with width 10 pixels if fewer than 20\% of the pixels are blank.
+We excluded any spectra with a larger gap or bad data overlapping with the required filters, and we visually excluded those with apparently low signal-to-noise in the spectra (most of these spectra have many negative pixels, indicating no significant detection).
 These exclusions are not intended to be systematic, as the spectra are being used to guide our interpretation of photometry, not as primary targets of study.
 We also examined spectra from project 2770, which targeted many stars in and behind the Orion Nebula, but found that this sample was dominated by emission-line sources and spectra with background subtraction issues, and it is unclear which stars are behind or in the nebula, so we do not include these data in our analysis.

 The example spectra are shown in Figure \ref{fig:sample_spectra_medbands}.
 To calculate the synthetic photometry from these spectra for plotting in color-color diagrams, we multiply the spectrum by the filter transmission profile and integrate over it following the same approach described below in \S \ref{sec:rteqns}.
 The code for the synthetic photometry calculation is available on the github repository\footnote{\url{https://github.com/keflavich/brick-jwst-2221/blob/main/brick2221/analysis/JWST\_Archive\_Spectra.py}}.